For-The-Oil/src/README.md

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
+- `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
 - `android`: Android mobile platform.
 Needs Android SDK.
 - `server`: A separate application without access to the `core` module.
 - `shared`: A common module shared by `core` and `server` platforms.